eduvpn/builder/README.md

 The repositories will be written to `${HOME}/repo/v2`.

+You can use the scripts `copy_to_archive.sh` to create a `.tar.xz` archive from the repository and `copy_to_web.sh` to copy it to your local web server, ready to be configured, see below.

 # Updating

 If you re-run the `build_packages.sh` script, it will only build the packages